 Everybody makes mistakes.
 Doing so doesn’t make you a bad person.

-Encourage yourself for making positive changes.
+Encourage yourself to make positive changes.
 Even if things don’t go exactly the way you want them to, give yourself credit for the effort, and try again.

 When you notice that you doubt, judge, or say unkind things to yourself, stop.
-Take a few deep breaths, and focus on something more positive.
+These are negative thoughts.
+Take a few deep breaths and focus on something more positive.

 The more you focus on the good things in your life, the better you’ll feel about what your life has to offer.